32 Self-Edit Your Work

 Proofreading

 Proofreading is an important step in the editing process.
-It involves looking at smaller details like spelling, grammar, punctuation, and word choice.
+It involves looking at the smaller details like spelling, grammar, punctuation, and word choice.
 Proofreading comes after you have edited the content and organization of your assignment.
 A good editing process moves from the “big picture”, step-by-step towards the smaller details.

 Try it!